 By 1918 opposition to the Board of Control system was mounting; 10 of 12 aldermen resigned in protest, essentially leaving city governance to the mayor and controllers.
 The Nova Scotia Legislature had to step in and order a plebiscite on the Board of Control.
 Haligonians voted to eliminate the Board of Control and elections for aldermen were held on May 28, 1919.

-For a more in-depth history of the Board of Control read its administrative history, or Henry Roper's Acadiensis article The Halifax Board of Control: the Failure of Municipal Reform.
+For a more in-depth history, read the Board of Control (102-2) administrative history, or Henry Roper's Acadiensis article The Halifax Board of Control: the failure of municipal reform.